-Which Commercial Drivers License Should You Get?
+Which Commercial Drivers License Will You Require?

 Class A CDL.
-A Class A Commercial Drivers License is needed to operate any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
+A Class A CDL is required to operate any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
 A few of the vehicles that operators may be able to drive with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers

 - Class B and Class C Vehicles

 Class B CDL.
 A Class B Commercial Drivers License is needed to operate single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
 Several of the vehicles that drivers may be qualified to operate with Class B licenses are:

 - Dump Trucks

 - Large Buses

 - Class C Vehicles

 Both Class A and Class B Commercial Drivers Licenses may also require endorsements to operate specific types of vehicles, such as passenger or school buses.
 And a Class A licensee, with the proper needed endorsements, can operate any vehicle that a Class B license holder is authorized to operate.